Saqeeb-Khan-Repo/Dribble/README.md

 ---

 # Setup to run
--first fork this repo
+-First fork this repo

 -cd frontend

--npm install react-router-dom react-icons jwt-encoder -npm run dev
+-npm install react-router-dom react-icons jwt-encoder

+-npm run dev

 -Your FrontEnd is live at localhost:5174